How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 Find methods to aid your child’s progression to increased self-sufficiency.
 Continue reading for more information.

 Shifting focus from a broad perspective to a detailed examination, the role of occupational therapy in autism emerges.
-Occupational therapy for individuals with autism occupies a vital component in improving the quality of life for those on the spectrum by emphasizing numerous areas integral to daily living.
+Occupational therapy for individuals with autism occupies a vital component in improving the quality of life for those on the spectrum by emphasising numerous areas integral to daily living.

 Occupational therapists foster relationships with children and adults who have autism to nurture vital skills required for self-care, education, recreation, and social engagement.
 They use a variety of strategies adjusted to each person’s distinct challenges and strengths.